gerogew22122/WEBSITEFORLJ/replit.md

 - Added "Packages" link to navigation that scrolls to #pricing section
 - Added "Reviews" link to navigation that goes to /reviews page
 - Removed "Start Free Trial" button from top right corner of navigation
-- Changed 7-day trial price from $34.44 to $34.99
+- Changed pricing from 7-day trial to Weekly plan at $34.99
-- Added hover effect to 7-day trial card (transform scale-105) matching monthly plan
+- Added hover effect to weekly plan card (transform scale-105) matching monthly plan
+- Updated plan descriptions to focus on daily tips and benefits
 - Created new /reviews page featuring verified Whop reviews
 - Reviews page displays 4 verified customer testimonials with 5-star ratings
 - Professional card layout with gradient avatars and timeframes